 - Swelling or puffiness in the face and around the eyes

 However, not all women with weight gain or swelling have preeclampsia.
-If you notice symptoms such as severe headache, vision changes, nausea and vomiting along with the rest of the warning signs, contact your doctor immediately.
+If you notice symptoms such as severe headache, vision changes, nausea, and vomiting along with the rest of the warning signs, contact your doctor immediately.
 If the preeclampsia is not controlled, it results in eclampsia, which causes convulsions in the mother.

 4. Low Amniotic Fluid (Oligohydramnios)

-Amniotic fluid fills up the amniotic sac which protects and supports the developing baby.
-It’s function is cushioning the baby from impact, maintaining a constant temperature in the womb, protect against infection and preventing compression of the umbilical cord which would reduce the baby’s oxygen supply.
-Normally the amount of amniotic fluid increases until the start of the third semester and after 34 to 36 weeks it gradually decreases.
+Amniotic fluid fills up the amniotic sac, which protects and supports the developing baby.
+Its function is cushioning the baby from impact, maintaining a constant temperature in the womb, protecting against infection, and preventing compression of the umbilical cord, which would reduce the baby’s oxygen supply.
+Normally, the amount of amniotic fluid increases until the start of the third semester, and after 34 to 36 weeks, it gradually decreases.
 When there is too little amniotic fluid, the condition is called oligohydramnios.
 It is measured by an ultrasound scan to check the amniotic fluid index (AFI).
-In the third semester, a normal measure would be between 5 and 25cm. less than 5 Cm is considered low.
+In the third semester, a normal measure would be between 5 and 25 cm.
+Less than 5 cm is considered low.
 However, practically, 8 cm is the lower limit.
 Low levels of amniotic fluid can cause foetal abnormalities when it occurs in the first or second trimester.
 Labour in induced in women who are near term with low amniotic fluid if the baby isn’t thriving well or the mother has preeclampsia.